 She holds Yoga Teaching Certificates in “Flow/Vinyasa” from the White Lotus Foundation, “Pre and Post Natal Yoga” from the Seattle Holistic Center, and “Yin/Yang Yoga” from Sarah Powers and Paul Grilley.
 She completed an in-depth training in “Therapeutic Yoga” from the Yoga Garden of San Anselmo.
 She is also a certified MELT Method “Hand and Foot Instructor,” as well as a MELT Method “Level One Instructor.”

-Savonn lives in Sellwood with her husband, Brian, and their son, Isaak.
-Locally, she enjoys whitewater kayaking, hiking, and biking.
-She loves to travel and see new places.
+Savonn lives in Sellwood with her husband, Brian.
+Their son Isaak recently started college at UC Davis.
+Locally, Savonn enjoys whitewater kayaking, hiking, and biking.